brycewray/hugo-site/content/posts/2020/08/freeing-your-folders.md

 So, bottom line, I downsized my monthly sync expenses to just iCloud Drive's 200 GB tier ($2.99/month as of this writing), which is far more than enough for not only all the Mac files I would ever want to see on the iPhone and iPad but also the photos storage for **both** my phone and my wife's.

 In short, I was able to simplify.
 And that's always good (especially when it cuts your costs).
-If you find yourself able to simplify as well, perhaps this post will help you do it more safely—which also is always good.
+If you find yourself able to simplify as well, perhaps this post will help you do it more safely — which also is always good.

 [^1]:	I don't share files with anybody else, and my day job's computing environment is so utterly locked down that I couldn't use my sync'd content there even if I so wanted (and I don't).
 Moreover, our house has only one truly usable computer (I'm excluding the Chromebook, which now is too old to receive updates from Google and thus is of little practical use to me), so there won't be any need to share files between my Mac and any other computer.